 The Sony A7r II, in comparison, has a slight edge on high ISO performance.

-For all my sample photos for this review, I shot at the grand opening of the Westfield mall here in Century City Los Angeles and around Westwood.
+For all my sample photos for this review, I shot at the grand opening of the Westfield Mall here in Century City Los Angeles, and around Westwood.
 The time was around sunset until it got dark.
-I never really felt I was punished by high ISO as I would be, say on my old Canon 5DII, or even my old Fujifilm XT1.
-All my images held up very nice and I wasn’t even shooting on a fast lens.
-I was using the Canon 40mm f2.8 pancake lens, so the major problem I was having had to do with motion blur from shooting at a slower shutter, rather than poor ISO performance.Â
+I never really felt I was punished by high ISO as I would be, say on my old Canon 5DII or even my old Fujifilm XT1.
+All my images held up very nicely and I wasn’t even shooting on a fast lens.
+I was using the Canon 40mm f2.8 pancake lens, so the major problem I was having had to do with motion blur from shooting at a slower shutter rather than poor ISO performance.

 Minimum Shutter Speed Settings!